Our Girls Lay Eggs!

 kind, put onto the egg after it is mechanically washed.
 We aren't interested in this step.
 Our eggs

-are at least 2 or 3 weeks fresher than the freshest you can get at the grocery store.
-We expect them to be
+are at least 2 or 3 weeks fresher than the freshest one can get at the grocery store.
+We expect to eat our eggs

-You can use the egg shells for calcium supplements for plants.
-Just bury them at
+Did you know you can use egg shells for calcium supplements for plants?
+We do this from time to time.
+Just bury the broken up

-the roots.
+shells at the roots of the plant.
 You can compost the shells.
-Dogs also like to eat them.
-If
+Dogs (and chickens) also like to eat the shells.

 Chicken and Egg Information